Tonywuhk/realai.org/model-free-rl-algorithms.md

 [Lillicrap & Hunt et al. (2015)](https://arxiv.org/abs/1509.02971) presented the Deep DPG (DDPG) approach, an actor-critic algorithm that can operate over continuous action spaces.
 [Popov et al. (2017)](https://arxiv.org/abs/1704.03073) introduced two extensions to the DDPG method, significantly improving its data efficiency.

 [Gruslys et al. (2017)](https://arxiv.org/abs/1704.04651) proposed the *Reactor* actor-critic architecture in which the critic was trained by the Retrace algorithm and the actor by a novel \\(\beta\\)-leave-one-out policy gradient estimate.
 It used memory replay and multi-step returns.

+[Schulman et al. (2017)](https://arxiv.org/abs/1704.06440) showed that entropy-regularized Q-learning is exactly equivalent to a policy gradient method.

 ## References